trbabb/geomc/doc/style_guide.md

 before the next time you'll touch it.
 This is closer to the truth than many people tend to admit, and is also a good method for empathizing with future maintainers who are not yourself!

+Todos and xxx's indicate specific problem levels.
+Use them precisely:

+    // todo: this indicates a possible improvement or future feature

+    // xxx: this indicates a known bug or problem that needs to be fixed.

+Code should not be checked in with `// xxx` comments!
+If you absolutely *must* check in broken code, you *must* file a corresponding issue.
+Include the issue number in the xxx comment:

+    // xxx: this is broken, see issue #1234

+Do not comment out code.
+If code paths must be disabled, use `#if`s or `if constexpr ()`s to disable them.
+Always comment why the code is disabled and what it is for.

 Conditionals
 ------------